 - Don't rush.
 Allow enough time to read, absorb, and comprehend the contract.

 - Do not let anyone pressure you into signing the contract if you have questions about any portion of it.

 - A signed contract should have no blank spaces.
 Cross them out if there is nothing to add to it, which prevents the blank space from being altered at a later date.

 - Have all parties initial any changes made to the contract.

 - Obtain or keep a signed copy of the contract for your records.

 - Once a contract is signed, it may not be possible to get out of it unless compensation is paid to the other party for its losses and expenses.
 If the other party chooses to file a claim against you, be prepared to pay court costs along with any compensation awarded to the other party.

 If you need help with financial contracts examples, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.